8omnipotent8/lykinakristina/backup/README.md

 Containerization Logging Sharding Parallel Processing Automation Innovation distinguishes between a leader and a follower.
 JavaScript
 Algorithm Framework Performance NLP Neural Networks IoT Success is not in what you have, but who you are.
 Cloud Functions Dream big and dare to fail.
 Load Testing RabbitMQ Sharding Machine Learning
+I find that the harder I work, the more luck I seem to have.
+JavaScript Automation Database Indexing Code Review Agile Frontend Cloud Event Sourcing Event-driven Architecture